Valdorff/rp-thoughts/2024_02_strategy/readme.md

 ## Motivation
 Let's start with desired end state:
-- Pure ETH NOs compare favorably vs competitors (eg, Lido CSM) at x bonded ETH
+- We're trying to make pure ETH NOs compare favorably vs competitors (eg, Lido CSM) starting at some minimum level of bonded ETH
-  - Depends on NO commission % on borrowed ETH
+  - This depends on NO commission % on borrowed ETH
-  - Depends on borrowed ETH per bonded ETH
+  - This depends on borrowed ETH per bonded ETH
-- Attractive enough to rETHers to get us to y% market share
+- We're trying to attract enough rETHers to get us to desired market share
-- All surplus value goes to RPL
+- We're trying to capture all surplus value in RPL

 ## Core concept